What Healthy Dog Poop Should Actually Look Like

 Hydration Matters More Than You Think

-Diarrhea causes the body to lose fluids quickly, so keeping your dog hydrated is an important part of helping their stool firm up.
+Diarrhea causes the body to lose fluids quickly, so keeping your dog hydrated is an important part of helping their stool and overall dog poop quality firm up.
 Encourage steady, moderate drinking rather than large gulps, which can worsen stomach upset.
 Offering smaller, more frequent sips or ice cubes can keep hydration on track without overwhelming the stomach.
 Maintaining hydration helps the digestive system move food at the right pace and prevents complications that make diarrhea last longer.

 Everyday Habits That Keep Your Dog’s Gut Healthy